Dean Foley, QLD –is a finalist for the IDX Entrepreneurship Award proudly supported by UrbanGrowth NSW.

 After finishing Year 12, Dean left his hometown of Gunnedah in rural NSW to join the RAAF.

-“I rushed into the business world with a ton of enthusiasm but I was fortunate enough to run into a business guru who gave me greater clarity about what I wanted to achieve, which has allowed me to enjoy the process/journey,” Dean said.
+“I rushed into the business world with a ton of enthusiasm, I was fortunate enough to run into a business guru who gave me greater clarity about what I wanted to achieve, which has allowed me to enjoy the process/journey,” Dean said.

 After getting involved in the startup scene, Dean saw a significant need for training and mentorship focused on Indigenous people interested in digital technology.
 He realised the opportunity to develop the capacity of aspiring Indigenous entrepreneurs, to run and grow businesses that benefit them and their community.